zakaria-jaddad/Books/The_C_Programing_Language/README.md

 		if (lower_character >= 'a' && lower_character <= 'f')
 		{
-			// add 10 becuase a has a value of 10 in hex r = (r * 16) + (lower_character - 'a') + 10;
+			// add 10 because a has a value of 10 in hex r = (r * 16) + (lower_character - 'a') + 10;

 		}